primodesignsystem/primo/README.md

 > Primo is an open-source design system that makes it easy to build high quality
 > and accessible web applications.
 The system includes designs, token, styles
 > and components built using modern JavaScript.

+Currently under a lot of work in progress ⚠️